tahaxtrex/MsaCampusHub/README.md

 💸 Donations: Secure integration with PayPal or Stripe for collecting community donations, with donation goals and campaign info

-📸 Media Gallery: Image and video galleries from past events, categorized by year or theme

 ✍️ Community: Blog Long-form posts and event reflections written by students; supports markdown and rich formatting

-💬 Forum: Threaded discussion boards for faith Q&A, event planning, and casual community discussions — with login required to participate

 📚 Islamic Learning : A learning hub with embedded videos, PDF resources, curated playlists, and basic Islamic educational materials